 Cosigners and Trading In a Vehicle

-When you ask someone to cosign on an auto loan with you, it’s usually because your credit wasn’t in the best shape, or you were a new borrower.
-Cosigners are common for first-time car buyers, or those who simply had a lower credit score.
+When you ask someone to cosign on an auto loan with you, it’s usually because your credit isn’t in the best shape, or you may be a new borrower.
+Cosigners are common for first-time car buyers or those who simply have a lower credit score.
 Many borrowers intend to improve their credit score with the help of the cosigned auto loan, so they can get into one by themselves in the future.

 However, there is one hang-up.
-Cosigners can be on the hook for the balance on your auto loan if you don't pay it off right away.
+Cosigners can be on the hook for the balance if you don't pay off your auto loan right away.
 Selling your car without getting enough cash to cover your remaining loan balance immediately is risky, and could lead to defaulting on the loan and ruining both of your credit scores.
-If you’re considering selling a vehicle where you owe more on it than it’s worth (called having negative equity), talk to your cosigner about your plans first.
+If you’re considering selling a vehicle and you owe more on it than it’s worth (called having negative equity), talk to your cosigner about your plans first.

-If you have equity, and you’re simply ready to get into another car, it’s probably politer to tell the cosigner that you’re selling the vehicle.
-Remember that their credit was on the line when they agreed to sign the loan, and it’s probably nicer to let them know the status of the auto loan and the car.
+If you have equity, and you’re simply ready to get into another car, it’s probably more polite to tell the cosigner that you’re selling the vehicle.
+Remember that their credit was on the line when they agreed to sign the loan, and it’s nicer of you to let them know the status of the auto loan and the car.

 If you're trading in the car, your equity situation also plays a role.